Executive Leadership

 Prior to joining the Center in his current role, Jason was a founder and the chief academic officer for a charter public school in Northern Michigan serving a PreK through 12th-grade student population.
 He also served as vice president at the National Charter Schools Institute, held various roles at the Charter Schools Institute of the State University of New York and has supported the work of schools and authorizers across the country as an independent consultant.
 Jason began his career in the classroom as a high school social studies teacher.
 He holds a bachelor’s degree from Northern Michigan University and a Master of Arts in Educational Leadership from Central Michigan University.

-As the director of board governance, Orlando leads the following teams at the Center – Board Governance, Field Operations and University Relations.
+As the director of board governance, Orlando leads the Center’s Board Governance and Field Operations units.
 In his role, Orlando leads a group of professionals that strive to ensure the relationship between the University and the schools it partners with is built upon a shared vision and commitment to providing a quality education for students.
 He directs the board member recruitment and appointment process.
 He leads the Center’s professional development initiatives for board members including the Board Development Series and Annual Conference.
-He also leads the Center’s partnerships with the CMU community including Experience Central, a one-day campus experience for high school juniors from CMU’s partner schools.

-He is a member of the 2019-20 National Association of Charter School Authorizers Leaders Program and frequently presents at the national level on board governance best practices.
+He is a 2020 graduate of the National Association of Charter School Authorizers Leaders Program and frequently presents at the national level on board governance best practices.

 Prior to joining the Center in 2003, Orlando worked in other departments at Central Michigan University, including Student Life.
 He also worked for a non-profit organization in Ohio supporting youth sports.
 He holds a Bachelor of Science degree and a master’s degree in administration from Central Michigan University.